Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Summary

-5) Both the volume-integrated CRe spectrum $E_c(p)$ and radio spectrum $J_{\nu}$ deviate from the simple power-law steepening expected in an idealized plane-parallel shock with uniform magnetic fields and no turbulent acceleration.
-In our simulations, the canonical relation $\alpha_{\rm int}=\alpha_{\rm sh}+0.5$ does \emph{not} hold because of turbulent acceleration, spatially nonuniform magnetic fields, the spherical-cap geometry of merger shocks, and time-varying shock strengths.
-Consequently, the commonly used estimate $M_{\rm s,int}=[(\alpha_{\rm int}+1)/(\alpha_{\rm int}-1)]^{1/2}$ may yield incorrect Mach numbers.
+{5) Both the volume-integrated CRe spectrum, $E_c(p)$, and the volume-integrated radio spectrum, $J_{\nu}$, show departures from the canonical steepening relations due to CRe cooling, $q_{\rm int}=q_{\rm sh}+1$ and $\alpha_{\rm int}=\alpha_{\rm sh}+0.5$, which are expected for an idealized plane-parallel shock with uniform magnetic fields and no turbulent acceleration.
+The is due to the combined effects of time-dependent shock evolution, spherical shock geometry, spatially varying magnetic fields, and turbulent acceleration.
+In our simulations, while the deviation in the integrated CRe slope is modest, the deviation in the integrated radio spectral index is somewhat larger.
+As a result, estimating the merger-shock Mach number in radio observations using the commonly employed relation, $M_{\rm s,int}=[(\alpha_{\rm int}+1)/(\alpha_{\rm int}-1)]^{1/2}$, can mislead the actual shock Mach number by up to a few tens of percent.}

-6) Although the thermal-leakage injection model with Mach number dependent $R_T(M_s)$ and $Q_e(M_s)$ is physically motivated, CRe acceleration remains sensitive to parameter choices.
-A test case using constant injection parameters within plausible ranges produces noticeably higher $\varepsilon_{\rm CRe}$, underscoring the importance of postshock thermodynamics and injection modeling.
+6) Although the thermal-leakage injection model with Mach-number-dependent $R_T(M_s)$ and $Q_e(M_s)$ is physically motivated, CRe acceleration remains sensitive to the adopted parameters.
+A test case with constant values of these injection parameters, still within plausible ranges, produces noticeably higher $\varepsilon_{\rm CRe}$, highlighting the importance of postshock thermodynamics and injection modeling.

+7) The apparent morphology and brightness distribution in both the 2D maps of $S_{\nu}$ and the 3D renderings of $j_{\nu}$ depend strongly on the viewing angle, even for the same underlying shock.
+This implies that projection effects can complicate the reconstruction of the true geometry of merger shocks, as well as the retrieval of their correct properties.

-While our idealized binary merger simulations capture key physical processes for radio relics, they cannot reproduce the full complexity seen in observations and cosmological simulations.
-As a consequence, for example, whereas Shock~1 appears brighter than Shock~2 in our models, several observed systems show the opposite trend.
-Moreover, the Mach number distributions of shock zones of merger shock surfaces in cosmological simulations are typically broader and log-normal, unlike the narrower distributions found here.
-Such differences arise because realistic environments involve minor mergers and continuous WHIM infall, which are absent from our setup.
-Nevertheless, our results highlight the interconnected roles of merger dynamics, MHD turbulence, and CRe physics in shaping up radio relics in cluster outskirts.
+While our idealized binary merger simulations are designed to capture key physical processes for radio relics, they do not fully reproduce the complexity seen in observations and cosmological simulations. {For example, in our models, Shock~1 is stronger, with a higher Mach number, and is spatially less extended than Shock~2, whereas some observed and simulated merging systems show the opposite behavior.} Moreover, in cosmological simulations, the Mach number distributions of shock zones across merger shock surfaces are typically broader and log-normal, in contrast to the narrower distributions obtained here.
+Such differences arise because realistic environments involve frequent minor mergers and continuous WHIM infall, which are absent from our idealized setup.
+Nevertheless, our results highlight the interconnected roles of merger dynamics, MHD turbulence, and CRe physics in shaping radio relics in cluster outskirts.